Vellore City Municipal Corporation

-Vellore Corporation is a civic body that governs the city of Vellore, Tamil Nadu, India.
+Vellore City Municipal Corporation is a civic body that governs the city of Vellore, Tamil Nadu, India.
 Vellore corporation consist of 60 wards and is headed by a mayor who presides over a deputy mayor and 60 councillors who represent each wards in the city.

 The current mayor of Vellore is Sujatha Anandakumar of the DMK, which also holds a majority in the corporation.

 Demographics

 As per the 2011 census results, Vellore UA has a population of above 8 lakhs.
 City Population grew from 423,425 in 2001 to 502,000 in 2011.

 Vellore City consists of Sathuvachari, Vallalar, Dharapadavedu, Shenbakkam, Allapuram, Fort, Kaspa, Vasanthapuram, Thiyagarajapuram, Thottapalayam, Saidapet, Thorapadi, Hazrath makkan, Otteri, Velapadi, Salavanpet, Rangapuram, Bagayam, Kazhinjur, Gandhi Nagar, Katpadi, Palavansaathu, Virupakshipuram, Konavattam, Viruthampattu, Kangeyanallur, Idaynsaathu, Sripuram, Alamelumangapuram(A.M.Puram) and Chitheri.

 Total Metropolitan area spans across 200 km^{2} approximately.
 Total City limit area is 153.14 km^{2} according to the G.O.(Rt).No.
 221 Dated 28.09.2010 issued by Tamil Nadu government.
 The population of Vellore Corporation based on that GO as of 2001 was 423,425.
 Vellore City Municipal Corporation is divided into four zones namely Vellore Fort, Sathuvachari, Shenbakkam and Katpadi.

 According to 2011 census Vellore agglomeration population is 481,966.
 In 2011 Census Data they have missed out three places.
 The census bureau has listed the city population as UA population.
-Actual population of Vellore including the missed out places, will be 502,000 and the population of Vellore UA will be 1.1 million.
+Actual population of Vellore including the missed out places, will be 502,000 and the population of Vellore UA will be 1.5 million.